Support Savannah Agenda

 Established in the year 1911, Abyssinia Missionary Baptist Church was founded by a “faithful few with the vision of serving Christ by serving others”, according to its Facebook page.

-The building dates back to 1887 and is listed as a contributing resource within the historic neighborhood.
+The church building itself dates back to 1887 and is listed as a contributing resource within the historic neighborhood.
 Abyssinia has been led by notable pastors, including the late Dr. Ja A. Jahannes, who died in 2015 at the age of 72.
 Jahannes was a psychologist, university professor, pastor, writer, novelist, playwright, poet, librettist, music producer, spoken word artist, social critic and columnist, as described in an obituary.
 In March, the church celebrated celebrate the 4th Pastoral Anniversary for its current pastor, Brenda H. Allen, according to the Savannah Tribune.

 RELATED STORIES